How to Get Rid of PFAS Chemicals in Water

 How can PFAS affect people’s health?

-With characteristics that they do not break down easily, the PFAS are known as the “forever chemicals ” that would persist and accumulate in our environment, gradually go in and build up into human bodies, causing potential risks to our health.
+With characteristics that do not break down easily, the PFAS are known as the “forever chemicals ” that would persist and accumulate in our environment, gradually go in and build up in human bodies, causing potential risks to our health.